Some good information to know......

 What Are Kayelily's Fees?

 Long gone are the days when the groom slipped $25 cash after the wedding into the hand of the family minister who receives a salary from the congregation!
-These days you have ministers like Kayelily who are independent professional wedding officiants who specialize in weddings and some of them, couple counseling.
-The seminary education and ordination (as opposed to going online and buying ordination documents for $25), time spent on the ceremony, the travel time to and from the rehearsal and wedding, time at the wedding (2 hours) and the rehearsal (1 hour), completing the license, as well as the expertise and experience of the officiant is what you are paying for.
+These days you have ministers like Kayelily who are independent professional wedding officiants who specialize in weddings and couple counseling.
+The seminary education and ordination, time spent on the ceremony, the travel time to and from the rehearsal and wedding, time at the wedding (2 hours) and the rehearsal (1 hour), completing the license, as well as the expertise and experience of the officiant is what you are paying for.
 Remember, the wedding minister/officiant is the only vendor legally required for the wedding!

 - For a small private elopement-style wedding with no preliminary consultation, no rehearsal, and a Sweet and Simple wedding ceremony, her fee can range from $350 to $450 depending on the distance she must travel.
 She also has a lovely wedding garden at her home in North Raleigh where she performs small intimate ceremonies for $300 (less for weekday weddings).
 What a great deal for a pretty, private garden and the officiant too!
 The number of guests is limited to around 20.